 - the damaging effects of not recycling electrical and electronic equipment

-You must provide this information by:
+You can provide this information by, for example:

 - displaying posters in your store about which service you provide